rodriguezmeza/wlcf/README.md

     $ ../cballs --clue

-you will receive in response how **cBalls** should be executed using command line parameters.
+you will receive in response how **wlcf** should be executed using command line parameters.
 Just pick up the parameteres you need and, if necessary, modify their values according to your needs.

 ## Python